scottgeigel/stoplight.io/netlify/case-studies/namely.md

 ---
 path: /case-studies/namely
 tags: ['case-study']
-hero:
-  bgColor: blue
-  pageName: Customer Stories
-  aligned: left
-  skew: 3deg
+relatedTags: ['case-study']
+publishedDate: 'Dec 20, 2018'
+title: Namely
 subtitle: >-
   Namely is an All-In-One HR Platform that strives to provide HR professionals with the technology, data, and support they need to help employees thrive.
-  title: Namely
+image: /images/logo_namely_transparent.png
+color: blue
+sidebar:
   info:
-  name: Namely
-  image: /images/logo_namely_transparent.png
     description: >-
       **Industry**: HR Software <br />
       **Location**: New York <br />
       **Employees**: 250-500
   quotes:
     - author: Katie Corcos
       quote: >-
         The UI was the best we had seen among all of the contenders thus far when it came to the user experience, design, and customization.
       role: Technologist
 actionBar:
   enabled: true
 meta:
   description: How Namely adopted API Design First Principles with Stoplight
-  favicon: /images/mark_light_bg.png
   title: Namely | Stoplight
   twitter:
     description: How Namely adopted API Design First Principles with Stoplight